pytorch/torchtune/docs/source/examples/e2e_flow.rst

 -----------------------------------------

 We saw that the generation recipe took around 11.6 seconds to generate 300 tokens.
-One technique commonly used to speed up inference is quantization.
-TorchTune provides an integration with the `TorchAO <https://github.com/pytorch-labs/ao>`_ quantization APIs.
+One technique commonly used to speed up inference is quantization. torchtune provides an integration with the `TorchAO <https://github.com/pytorch-labs/ao>`_ quantization APIs.
 Let's first quantize the model using 4-bit weights-only quantization and see if this improves generation speed.